ethankruse/kepler_orrery/README.md

 * `matplotlib`
 * `glob`

-To create the movie or gif however, ffmpeg must also be installed to run the *.sh files.
+To create the movie or gif from the output series of png files however, ffmpeg must also be installed to run the *.sh files.

 All appropriate settings for the movie creation are listed at the top of